Table of Contents

 - 6 Disadvantages of Performance Budget

 Performance budget also referred to as performance-based budgeting is a practice of preparing the budget based on the evaluation of the productivity of the different operations in an organization.
 Operations which are contributing the most to the profitability, the larger share of the budget is allocated to that division.
 It leads to optimum utilization of resources such as finance, skills of the staff, use of the productive time etc.

 Basically, performance budget requires an evaluation of the performance and productivity from one budget period to another budget period.
-It is the process of identifying the results achieved by each division of the organization.
+Hence, it is the process of identifying the results achieved by each division of the organization.

 It asks the question that “Why the money is being spent?”